KimTholstorf/zerotier-scripts/README.md

     -n=, --network=
             (16 digit alphanumeric key) REQUIRED.
 The ZeroTier network (Network ID) to join.
             NOTE: A Network ID must be specified.

+    -m=,  --member=
+            (STRING) OPTIONAL.
+RECOMENDED.
+Configures the device member shortname used by this client for the specific ZeroTier network.
+            Default action is use the unique device Node ID (10-digit alphanumeric) as member shortname.
+Use this option to set a more recognizable value.
+            NOTE: Name must only be enclosed in quotes (" ") if any spaces are used. .
+Though spaces will for DNS compability be replaced with dashes (-).
+                  This setting is a object value stored inside each ZeroTier network.
+As a client its therefore possible to use a diffrent short name inside each network.
+                  Joining via the zerotier-cli utility will not configure any shortname and leave an empty value.
+This can cause problems if pulling data for DNS use.

+   -d=,  --description=
+            (STRING) OPTIONAL.
+RECOMENDED.
+Configures the device member description field for this client.
+            NOTE: Discription must only be enclosed in quotes (" ") if any spaces are used.
+                  This setting is a object value stored inside each ZeroTier network.
+As a client its therefore possible to use a diffrent description field inside each network.
+                  Joining via the zerotier-cli utility will not configure any description and leave an empty value.

 PREREQUISITES:
     APPLICATIONS: zerotier-one , curl , jq